Computing

 How we ensure access for all:

-As our society becomes increasingly filled with computing and technology, our aim is to equip all children with the essential skills that we believe will lead to a successful life.
 Using technology in school not only supports children to acquire and develop computing skills and knowledge but also to overcome barriers they may face in other aspects of their learning.
-Technology can be used by pupils to train or rehearse basic knowledge and skills from other subjects, for example early reading, phonics and maths skills.
+Technology can be used by pupils to train or rehearse basic knowledge and skills from other subjects, for example, early reading, phonics and maths skills.
 It could also be used to assist learning by removing barriers such as translating software, enabling all children to access texts and communicate.
-Plus, technology can be used to ensure learning is enabled for all children, by adding an interactive for multisensory aspect to their learning.
+Plus, technology can be used to ensure learning is enabled for all children, by adding an interactive multisensory aspect to their learning.
 Within computing lessons, children are taught the importance of being respectful online along with strategies to deal with concerns.
 This enables children to feel safe and secure, putting them in the best mindset to succeed.

 How we develop cultural capital: